TheDomcio/WonderfulPolishLanguage/README.md

   - [About copyright violation accusations](https://en.wikipedia.org/wiki/Open_Library#Copyright_violation_accusations).
 - [ManyBooks](https://manybooks.net/search-book?language%5Bpl%5D=pl) - A page similar to the above.
 As the name suggests, there are many books here.
+- [Python na luzie](http://jsystems.pl/static/andrzejklusiewicz/PNL.pdf) - "Python on chillout" it's a very nice and big guide to learning the Python programming language in Polish.
+This is a direct link to download the latest version (as of 22.09.2020).
+If you want to start your adventure with the world of programming and you don't know which language to choose for the start, I personally recommend Python, because you can start this adventure in a very simple and quite relaxed way, but it is also worth trying to get to know other languages later, to have a kind of contrast and to be sure if this choice was really good, you can also know many programming languages and a lot of people do, but it is worth knowing one very well first, because then it is easier with others ([Here is the official tutorial page in Polish](https://www.learnpython.org/pl/)).

 ### Free books in paid internet bookstores (Darmowe książki w płatnych księgarniach internetowych)